Pnickolas1/readables-pt/README.md

 # Backend Server
-API server is provided by the React team at Udacity at the link below.
+API server is provided by the team at Udacity at the link below.
 You will also need to clone this repo to run this application.

 https://github.com/udacity/reactnd-project-readable-starter